This post was edited on 11/24/17.

 I graduated from grad school (read: done with school for a while) in 2014 and knew I would start paying loans right after that grace period.
 I was prepared *af* for it, too.
-I submitted my IDR and got my payments lowered under the IBR plan AHEAD of my first payment.
+I submitted my IDR and got my payments lowered under the IBR [correction: It was the PAYE] plan AHEAD of my first payment [to MyGreatLakes].
 I thought that’s how you’re supposed to do it (now I learn that some go into forbearance waiting to get that crap worked out because they didn’t plan properly).
 But no, I was responsible.
 I never missed a payment.
-I will even went on tangents about how I wished I had borrowed more–preached the Good Word of “Student Aid.”
+I knew what I was doing.
+After graduating, I even went on tangents about how I wished I had borrowed more when in school–preached the Good Word of “Student Aid.”

 Then, one day, I get this email from the U.S. Department of Education (click on image for full size):